DanielaGjorgjieva/DreamTeam/Tasks.md

 16/12
--worked on the video, did some interviews on friends, and recorded them -Helped Francesco and Alessando to debug buttons and links and to fix users.ejs
+-worked on the video, did some interviews on friends, and recorded them -Helped Francesco and Alessando to debug buttons and links and to fix users.ejs 17/12
+-fixed some issues on css
+-started implementing the chat

+18/12
+-doing the chat with Alessandro
+-fetch, socket for the chat

 #### Andrea Prato
 _______